 Stimulant withdrawal can appear as soon as 90 minutes after your last use.
 MDPV has a short half-life similar to cocaine.
 Amphetamines that are sometimes mixed into bath salts have a much longer half-life, which will affect your timeline.
 The symptoms may come on quickly but can take more than a week to disappear.
 From start to finish, the symptoms can last between seven to 10 days.

 While bath salt withdrawal won’t be life-threatening, it is unpredictable.
 Any chemical addiction can potentially cause medical complications.
-Medical detoxification is the safest and most efficient way to get sober.
+NCBI is the safest and most efficient way to get sober.
 A team of experienced professionals will help alleviate your worst symptoms with the aid of medications.
 The added risk of suicidal thoughts makes it dangerous to go through these withdrawals alone.

 Once you’ve successfully removed bath salts from your body, you will still have trouble removing it from your mind.
 Addiction is a disease, and you must enter into a treatment facility once you complete detox.
 Studies show that the amount of time you spend in treatment will impact your success.
 The most successful outcomes are from those who spent 90 days or more in treatment.
 You will learn techniques that help you cope with triggers and assist you in long-term recovery.